jordan ‘98.

 until he tore his achilles.

-but that game one last-second shot?
+but that ;ast-second game one shot?

 —good.